 The cleaning solution shall be drained out from all of the low points under atmospheric pressure.
 Effluent including the following rinsing effluent shall be transferred into Neutralization facilities provided by the contractor.

 Water shall be fed to the cleaning system until the system becomes full water.
 Before filling, initial flushing shall be done by Down Flow.
 Rinsing operation shall be performed in accordance with the following step.

 This operation shall be repeated until circulating water becomes pH less than 10.

-Establishing water circulation, steam shall be introduced into the cleaning system from the existing steam line.
+To establish water circulation, steam shall be introduced into the cleaning system from the existing steam line.
 Heating shall be continued till the temperature becomes up to 70℃.

-Required quantity of chemicals shall be provided by the contractor in Chemical Injection Tank while the heating up is going on.
+The required quantity of chemicals shall be provided by the contractor in Chemical Injection Tank while the heating up is going on.

-After completion of heating up, the chemical solution shall be fed into the system to be cleaned operating Chemical Injection Pump.
+After completion of heating up, the chemical solution shall be fed into the system to be cleaned by operating Chemical Injection Pump.

 Acid cleaning shall be performed under the following conditions with continuous circulation.
 (If the following condition is different from the contractor’s procedure, an alternative procedure shall be submitted.)